Mortar and pestle with natural ingredients.

 • The U.S. Department of Agriculture (USDA) oversees the Natural Organic Program (NOP)

-• The NOP defines the term organic and has a certification process for products that would seek to claim to be organic, or for products that would claim they’re made with organic ingredients
+• The NOP defines the term organic and has a certification process for products that would seek to claim to be organic or for products that would claim they’re made with organic ingredients

 • There are actually four kinds of organic labels, each with specific requirements.
 You can read more about that on the USDA’s website here: Labeling Organic Products

 So, if something’s truly natural, no synthetic ingredients should be listed on the ingredient label.
 Also, for organic skincare products, there are requirements that must be satisfied in order to make the claim they’re organic and to carry one of the various organic labels.
-Some common natural ingredients used in skin-care products include: honey, olive oil, essential oils, aloe, herbs, coconut oil, various minerals, and the list goes on.

-What You’re Really Getting When You Opt for ‘Natural’ Skin Care
+What You’re Really Getting When You Opt for ‘Natural’ Skincare

 When you make the choice to go natural with your skincare, you’re getting a lot more than just a product that doesn’t contain harsh chemicals.
-Natural skincare is founded upon using ingredients that are beneficial for your skin, rather than using chemicals that could potentially do harm.
+Natural skincare is founded upon using ingredients that are beneficial for your skin rather than using chemicals that could potentially do harm.

-Some of the natural ingredients used in natural skin care products have been used for thousands of years in a variety of cultures and geographical locations throughout the world.
+Some of the natural ingredients used in natural skincare products have been used for thousands of years in a variety of cultures and geographical locations throughout the world.
 It’s well-known that the ancient Israelites used all kinds of natural organic ingredients, including frankincense and myrrh.
 Furthermore, the Egyptians used lavender, lily, chamomile, mint, rosemary, cedar, aloe, and more.

-Again, natural products should be highly preferred over chemical-ridden products because your skin doesn’t need to be manipulated or overpowered by synthetic substances to maintain its health.
-Some of the best ingredients for natural skincare include oils, skin butters, and balms.
+Some of the best ingredients for natural skincare include oils, skin butter, and balms.
 These can be used as moisturizers or even as makeup removers.
 Additionally, they can be used on their own to soothe and protect your skin.
-Many of the ingredients in natural skincare products are even effective at fighting acne, helping with wrinkles, relieving eczema, and much more.

 Is Switching to All-Natural Beauty Products Better for Your Skin?

-Indeed, our opinion is that natural skin care products are often better for your skin under normal circumstances.
-This is of course debated among dermatologists, skincare companies, and consumers alike.
+Indeed, our opinion is that natural skincare products are often better for your skin under normal circumstances.
+This is, of course, debated among dermatologists, skincare companies, and consumers alike.
 One of the arguments that are often presented for products containing synthetic chemicals is that they are more effective.
-It’s true that some synthetic ingredients may be more effective, though that’s just not good enough.
-In our cookie-cutter society of quick fixes for profit, effectiveness isn’t the only consideration.
-Also, effectiveness can be measured in many ways in a variety of circumstances.

-For example, diet pills, emotion-enhancing drugs, or performance-enhancing drugs may indeed be quite effective, though effectiveness alone isn’t the point.
-In regards to traditional skincare, what is in those synthetic cocktails, exactly, and are they healthy as well?
 How about side effects or chemical load over time?
-While there is a place for synthetic compounds in medicine, OTC medications, and so on, I’ll take something that’s fifty percent effective, yet all-natural, over an ingredients list that sounds like a list for motor oil any day.
-All kinds of natural ingredients are quite effective and have been proven to be so as stated earlier.
-So, the effectiveness argument simply doesn’t stand.
+While there is a place for synthetic compounds in medicine, OTC medications, and so on, I’ll take something that’s fifty percent effective yet all-natural over an ingredients list that sounds like a list for motor oil any day.

 5 Reasons to Switch: The Benefits of Natural Skincare Products